Splines/fourier-analysis-basics/DEVELOPMENT.md

 - Install `SageMath` as described [here](https://github.com/matematiflo/CompAssistedMath2024/tree/main/Sage#installation-of-sage-via-conda-forge).

 - Access the `sage` shell by typing `mamba activate sage` and then `sage` in your terminal.
 Then install the `pylint` package: `pip install pylint`.
 Otherwise, you won't be able to format/lint the Python code.

+- After that, reload the VSCode window and Pylint should be good to go even inside Jupyter notebooks.